sultana-hub/wiigle/README.txt

 npm i react@18.2.0 react-dom@18.2.0
 npm uninstall react react-dom

+To clone from GitHub just type in vs code terminal :navigate to the desired folder and just type the command git clone <project GitHub url>

 To upload in github using git bash:

 Step 1: Right click on folder-> git bash here